nanomsg/nng/docs/ref/api/ctx.md

 The `nng_ctx_set_` functions change the value for the _ctx_, taking it from _val_.

 These functions access an option as a specific type.
-The protocol documentation will have details about which options are available for contexts, whether they can be read or written, and which type they may be accessed using.
+The protocol documentation will have details about which options are available for contexts, whether they can be read or written, and the appropriate type to use.

 ## Examples